How to create an invoice for small business.

 Cash flow is crucial for small businesses.
 Follow these steps to create an invoice to keep your small business growing.

 Modern technology enables small companies to run lean, often from anywhere.
 Keeping your small business profitable will take hard work and organization.
-To help you learn about creating invoices for small businesses in a way that’s efficient and works smoothly with your other business tools, here are a few tips to help you get started.
+To help you learn how to create an invoice for small businesses in a way that’s efficient and works smoothly with your other business tools, here are a few tips and guidelines.

 Does a small business invoice need to be signed?